dojot/auth/README.md

         * default: 420

   * AUTH_TOKEN_CHECK_SIGN
-        * If Auth should verify received JWT signatures.
-Ative this will cause one query of overhead.
+        * Whether Auth should verify received JWT signatures.
+Enabling this will cause one extra query to be performed.
         * default: False

   * AUTH_CACHE_NAME
-        * type of cache used.
+        * Type of cache used.
 Currently only Redis is suported.
-        * If set to 'NOCACHE' Auth work without cache.
-Considerably degrade performance.
+        * If set to 'NOCACHE' auth will work without cache.
+Disabling cache usage considerably degrades performance.
         * default: redis

   * AUTH_CACHE_USER